 In absolute terms, Week 3 was devastating for the Big Ten's claim to being one of the top conferences.
-But viewed through the prism of sweet relativism, it didn't go as poorly as expected.
+But viewed through the prism of sweet relativism, it went better than expected.

-But for a conference with an advanced inferiority complex like the Big Ten, that's not so bad, much like it's better to be pecked in the face than the groin.
+The Big Ten is 2-4 against major conference opponents.
+For an elite conference, that plus a couple of poor showings against mid-majors would be disappointing.
+But for a conference with an advanced inferiority complex like the Big Ten, that's not so bad.
+Think of it this way: it's better to be pecked in the face than to be pecked in the groin.

-Well, enough of the quiet depression and Midwestern stoicism, except in Wisconsin, where people are still screaming.
+Well, enough of the quiet depression and Midwestern stoicism (except in Wisconsin, where people are still screaming about the Arizona State game).
 Onto the recap.

 Arizona State 32, #20 Wisconsin 30 (2-1*)